Masud Bin Momen: Career

-Masud Bin Momen, a career diplomat, belongs to the 1985 batch of BCS (FA) cadre.
+Masud belongs to the 1985 batch of BCS (FA) cadre.

 From 1998 to 2001, he was Director in charge of the Foreign Ministry's United Nations Wing and Foreign Secretary's Office in Dhaka.

-He served as Director of Poverty Alleviation at SAARC Secretariat in Kathmandu, Nepal, from 2001 to 2004.
-After that he was Deputy Commissioner at the Bangladesh High Commission in New Delhi, India, from 2004 to 2006.
+Masud served as Director of Poverty Alleviation Department at SAARC Secretariat in Kathmandu, Nepal, from 2001 to 2004.
+After that he was Deputy High Commissioner at the Bangladesh High Commission in New Delhi, India, from 2004 to 2006.

 From 2006 to 2008, he was Director-General for Bangladesh's Ministry of Foreign Affairs, responsible for matters related to South Asia, the South Asian Association for Regional Cooperation (SAARC), the Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation.

-He had been Bangladesh's Ambassador to Japan since August 2012.
-Before that, he had served since August 2008 as his country's Ambassador to Italy and Permanent Representative to the Food and Agriculture Organization (FAO), World Food Programme (WFP) and International Fund for Agricultural Development.
+Masud had been Bangladesh's Ambassador to Japan since August 2012.
+Before that, he had served since August 2008 as Bangladeshi Ambassador to Italy and Permanent Representative to the Food and Agriculture Organization (FAO), World Food Programme (WFP) and International Fund for Agricultural Development.

-Besides those assignments, he served in Bangladesh Permanent Mission in New York and Bangladesh High Commission in Islamabad in different capacities.
+Besides those assignments, Masud served in Bangladesh Consulate General in New York and Bangladesh High Commission in Islamabad at different capacities.

-On November 3, 2015 the government appointed Masud Bin Momen as the next Ambassador and Permanent Representative of Bangladesh to the United Nations.
+On 3 November 2015 the government appointed Masud Bin Momen as the next Ambassador and Permanent Representative of Bangladesh to the United Nations.

-The new Permanent Representative of Bangladesh to the United Nations, Masud Bin Momen, presented his credentials to UN Secretary-General Ban Ki-moon on 24 November 2015.
+The new Permanent Representative of Bangladesh to the United Nations, Masud Bin Momen, presented his credentials to UN Secretary-General Ban-ki Moon on 24 November 2015.
 On July 9 2016 he presented his credentials to the President of Guatemala Jimmy Morales on Friday at the Presidential Palace in Guatemala City as ambassador of Bangladesh to Guatemala.